School Search Timeline

 You can apply to more than one school, and accept offers from more than one school, but please act in good faith and decline or withdraw as soon as you decide that your child will not attend.

 Even if things don’t go as well as you hope this year, you can try again next year.
-If location is an issue, some schools give priority to families who transfer from one campus within a network to another.
+If location is an issue, some schools give priority to families who transfer from one campus within their network to another.
 As we mentioned earlier, in Texas, waiting lists don’t carry over from year to year, so you’ll need to reapply each year.

 School Search Timeline Handout